-The cryomodule is now waiting at CERN for a few minor modifications before its final installation in the SOLEIL SR, scheduled for August 2005.
-An intervention is scheduled in June for the mounting of two HOM coaxial lines, which are still under repair as well as motor encoders, which are presently under tests at CEA.
+The cryomodule is now waiting at CERN for a few minor modifications before its final installation in the SOLEIL SR that is scheduled for the end of 2005.
+An intervention is planned in October for the mounting of two HOM coaxial lines, which are still under repair as well as motor encoders, which are presently under tests at CEA.